filosganga/filosganga.github.com/_posts/2012-10-15-GWT-RPC-Best-Practices.md

 ---
 {% include JB/setup %}
 The Google Web Toolkit (GWT) allows you write plain java code, to be translated in client-side javascript code.
+Permit you to reuse your domain objects in the client side.
 This promise is very amazing, but it isn't the whole true, using GWT without be aware of the transformation can produce a poor performance and, worst, unmaintainable project with disastrous results for your business.

-I would like to spend some time to write few posts a bout the best practices I have learnt using GWT and which common pitfalls to avoid.
+I would like to spend some time to write few posts about the best practices I have learnt using GWT and which common pitfalls to avoid.

 When I have started to use GWT the first problem I have encountered is the